Abscissa/mysql-native-experimental/README.md

 	- execPreparedSequence() - execute a prepared statement and handle the rows one at a time.
 	- execFunction() - execute a stored function with D variables as input and output.
 	- execProcedure() - execute a stored procedure with D variables as input.
-- ResultSet: $(UL $(LI A random access range of rows, where a Row is basically an array of variant.
+- ResultSet: A random access range of rows, where a Row is basically an array of variant.
-- ResultSequence: $(UL $(LIAn input range of similar rows.
+- ResultSequence: An input range of similar rows.

 There are numerous examples of usage in the unittest sections.